Convergence Analysis of the Random Bisection Method: Arbitrary root distribution

-We are now interested in studying the case when the initial root $r_0$ does not follow a uniform distribution.
-In this case, the roots $r_n$ do not always follow the same distribution, which complicates every step of the above analysis.
-However, it is still possible to reach essentially the same conclusion by showing that the distribution of $r_n$ uniformly converges to the uniform distribution, with the appropriate notion of convergence.
+We now study the case where the initial root $r_0$ is not uniformly distributed.
+In this case, the roots $r_n$ need not share the same distribution, which complicates each step of the above analysis.
+Nevertheless, under mild hypotheses, we recover essentially the same conclusion by showing that the distribution of $r_n$ converges uniformly, in the appropriate sense, to the uniform distribution.

-To properly treat this case, we first recall a 2011 result from Gavrea and Ivan which is particularly useful for this application \cite{MR2832743}.
-In the following, $X$ and $Y$ denote subspaces of $B_\circ[0,1]$, the Banach space of bounded real-valued functions on $[0, 1]$ which are continuous at 0 and 1, endowed with the norm $\|f\| = \max_{t\in[0,1]} | f (t)|$.
-Moreover, $\mathcal{L}$ is the Lagrange interpolant